mosin-81/mosin-81/README.md

 ## 📚 Projects

 For the projects I've worked on, kindly visit my portfolio or my repositories for detailed information and source code.
+Some of the repos are private such as **Fitness Tracking & Health Monitoring System**
 ## 💬 Ask Me Anything

 Feel free to ask me anything related to Full Stack Development or just say hi!